esteblock/token-playground/docs/12_use_xlm_native_inside_classic.md

 ## 1. Introduction
 What about when we want to use XLM inside a Soroban smart contract?
 How do we trigger those transactions?
 Can we trigger transactions on behalf the user using the `require_auth` method?

+In this chapter we will start using XLM, asking for our balance the classic way (without Soroban).
+In the next chapter we will use Soroban!

 ## 2. The native Stellar Lumens (XLM) contract address
 Soroban is great!
 And in order to use the native XLM tokens, we just need to treat it as another asset that behaves as an Stellar Asset Contract (SAC).
 It indeed has it's own contract address.